 Accidents will happen.
 But there are no excuses when it comes to food safety.
-Whether you’re a full service restaurant, a quick-serve operation, or a convenience store offering food service, your customers expect to eat food that’s been stored, cooked and served properly.
+Whether you’re a full-service restaurant, a quick-serve operation, or a convenience store offering food service, your customers expect to eat food that’s been stored, cooked and served properly.
 Just tacking up signs in your employee restroom reading “All employees must wash their hands before leaving the restroom” is not enough.
-With health inspection grades available online for your customers to see like the scarlet letter, it’s imperative to have a clear and comprehensive food safety training program.
+With health inspection grades available online for your customers to see like the scarlet letter, word of mouth building and destroying reputations, and social media being your strongest tool or biggest enemy, it’s imperative to have a clear and comprehensive food safety training program.
+Word travels fast, and the internet makes that process faster than ever.

 Food Safety Training Must-Haves